univention/scim-services/docs/architecture/Nubus-SCIM-service-architecture.md

       those endpoints can be used to communicate that.
   - A Nubus operator SHOULD be able to configure which UDM attributes a SCIM service account can read and write.
     - Clarification needed: Shouldn't SCIM and UDM adhere to the same RAM rules?

+---

+We will implement this in the following way:

+- MS1: The client/user in the token must exist as a `users/ldap` or `users/user` object in UDM and must be member of a certain `groups/group` object in UDM.
+  - When a request comes in it must be authenticated.
+    Thus, we retrieve the mentioned group from UDM or a cache.
+  - We cache the group data for a _configurable_ number of seconds.
+  - If the client/user is member of that group, then it is permitted access, otherwise denied.
+  - We do not support nested groups.
+- MS2: The client/user in the token must exist as a user object in the SCIM (SQL) DB and must be member of a certain group object in the SCIM DB.
+  - When a request comes in it must be authenticated.
+    Thus, we retrieve the mentioned group from the SCIM DB.
+  - If the client/user is member of that group, then it is permitted access, otherwise denied.
+  - We do not support nested groups.

 ### Performance